dnuhoglu/happy-project/README.md

 # Project Definition

-This is a course project for CS210 - Introduction to Data Science course in Sabancı University.
+This is a term project for CS210 - Introduction to Data Science course in Sabancı University.

 ## Data